Payment processors help your small business accept credit card transactions, but how to do they work? Find out in this guide.

 eChecks & Localized Payment Methods

 eCheck and ACH payments go through a separate processing method than credit/debit cards.
-While it’s possible to have an echeck-only service without the need for a merchant account, this arrangement won’t be practical for most businesses. eCheck processing is usually offered as an optional service (at additional cost) due to the decreasing use of paper checks by consumers.
+While it’s possible to have an eCheck-only service without the need for a merchant account, this arrangement won’t be practical for most businesses.

-Because not all merchants need them, most merchant services providers offer echeck processing as an optional service and charge a monthly fee for it (usually $20-$30).
+Because not all merchants need them, most merchant service providers offer eCheck processing as an optional service and charge a monthly fee for it (usually $20-$30).
 You’ll also have to pay a small transaction fee for each processed check, but it’s much less than most credit or debit card transactions.

 If your business has a lot of overseas customers, you might also need to include localized payment methods that are popular in places outside the US.
 For example, AliPay and UnionPay are popular payment methods in China.
-You’ll want to do your research very carefully in finding a provider that can support these payment methods, as they often don’t advertise their availability very prominently.
+You’ll want to do your research very carefully to find a provider that can support these payment methods, as they often don’t advertise their availability prominently.

 Paper Checks